RubiconDeFi/rubi-rs/README.md

 # rbcn-rs

-Rubicon Rust SDK

 ## Description

-`rbcn-rs` is an SDK which allows users to transact on the Rubicon protocol, a limit order book market on Optimism.
+`rbcn-rs` is an SDK which allows users to transact on the Rubicon protocol, a limit order book market on [Optimism](https://www.optimism.io/).

 ## Risk Disclaimers